bitbi-core/bitbi.org.website/content/software/wallets.md

 BTB wallets are developed by the community and independent vendors.
 Please keep in mind that there is no "official" BTB GUI wallet.

-**NB: All existing wallets are not yet updated to the latest BTB protocol version v0.10 and are not compatible with modern BTB contracts.
+**NB: All existing wallets are not yet updated to the latest BitBi : will be more decentralized than BitCoin version v0.10 and are not compatible with modern BTB contracts.
 If you are interested in trying the new BTB v0.10 features please use the [command-line tool].**